jbcart/DataJamboree2024/README.md

 ```

 ### Scrape birth months
-We will write a function to modify our `df` with the athelete's birth month from wikipedia if we can successfully load the page.
+We will write a function to modify our `df` with the athelete's birth month from wikipedia if we can successfully load athlete's the page.
-The athlete names from the olympics page do not contain hyphens, special characters, or additional tags to disambiguate persons (e.g. Liu Yang the gymnast from the taikonot or violinist), so our reformatting of the name will not successfully find the wiki page for quite a few athletes.
+The athlete names from the olympics page do not contain hyphens, special characters, or additional tags wikipedia uses to disambiguate persons (e.g. Liu Yang the gymnast from the Liu Yang the taikonot or Liu Yang the violinist), so our reformatting of the name will not successfully find the wiki page for quite a few athletes.

 With our reformatted names we get the html with `HTTP.get`
 and then parse.